-Step 1 The operating principle above will apply, of the application of indicators in their current formulation unless there is a clear, evidence-based case of non-applicability Step 2 Where there is a clear case that the indicator does not apply to the organisation, i.e. is not part of their mandate or operating model, the indicator will be omitted.
+Step 1 Indicators will be applied in their current formulation unless there is a clear, evidence-based case of non-applicability Step 2 Where there is a clear case that the indicator does not apply to the organisation, i.e. is not part of their mandate or operating model, the indicator will be omitted.
 For example: MI 3.3: Aid reallocation/programming decisions can be made at a decentralised level under delegated authority within an appropriate budget cap will not apply to an agency with no decentralised structure and which does not conduct programming (e.g. the Global Fund for Aid TB and Malaria, which has specific operating structures).
 Step 3 Where the indicator can be applied, but requires adaptation for organisational relevance, it will remain unaltered, but a differential interpretation will be agreed and made explicit.